bailey1122/SpringCloudConfigServer/README.md

-Spring Cloud Config Server.
+Spring Cloud Configuration Server.
 The microservices communicate with this service.